 - Localization.
 Open source communities are often international, so policies need to take into account local language and culture.
 A private business may be able to mandate communications in its home language, but volunteer communities cannot.
 What should or should not be mentioned in a code of conduct may also be limited by local norms.

 - Self-Governance.
-The creation of codes of conduct for open source communities need to be created by, or at least approved by, the members of the community.
+Codes of conduct for open source communities need to be created by, or at least approved by, the members of the community.
 Some are also self-administered, but this can make confidential assessment of complaints challenging.

 - Conferences.
 Community participants may interact with the project only, or for the first time, at conferences.
 Codes of conduct should be promulgated at each conference, in addition to the more persistent public facing materials for the project.
 Those submitting presentations should confirm adherence to the code of conduct.
 The code of conduct should cover all official and unofficial conference events and related online interactions.